Constantinople Hard Fork and Thirdening – the transition from PoW to PoS

 Constantinople upgrade is one step towards the realization of the PoS protocol.
 A lot of testing and research is going on.
 Eventually, the sharding and beacon chain will be added with subsequent updates.

 After the upgrade implementation, the old ETH blockchain may hold some value till the time miners completely switch to the new chain.
 However, there wouldn’t be any more planned updates for it, which will push the original Ethereum blockchain close to $0.

 As mentioned before, Constantinople upgrade will implement the EIP 1234 which includes the implementation of block reward reduction.
 This reduction of block rewards from 3 ETH to 2 ETH per block is termed as Thirdening.
 This reduction is a reward adjustment of -33% and hence the name Thirdening.

 From the average data collected by Etherscan over the past year, the supply of ether increases by 20,300 Ether per day.
 When the rewards are reduced to 2 ETH/block by the upgrade, there will be a reduction of 33% ETH in the reward for every regular block mined.
 In short, after the Constantinople hard fork, the total new Ether supply will reduce from 20,300 ETH/day to 13,400 ETH/day.

 The Miner Response to Thirdening

 The Constantinople upgrade and thirdening are exciting developments for the Ethereum network.
-The global community of Blockchain enthusiasts are awaiting to see what’s there in the more planned updates for the first Ethereum blockchain, which should eventually push the original ETH blockchain close to $0.
+The global community of Blockchain enthusiasts is awaiting to see what’s there in the more planned updates for the first Ethereum blockchain, which should eventually push the original ETH blockchain close to $0.

 Looking for help here?

-Connect with Our Expert for
+Connect with Our Expert for a detailed discussion

 - Understanding Ethereum Constantinople: A Hard Fork